aimms/function-reference/predefined-identifiers/language-related-identifiers/allmathematicalprogrammingrowtypes.rst

 ==================================

-The predefined set :aimms:set:`AllMathematicalProgrammingRowTypes` contains the collection of all possible row types available in the matrix manipulation library of AIMMS.
+The predefined set :aimms:set:`AllMathematicalProgrammingRowTypes` contains the collection of all possible row types available in the GMP library of AIMMS.

 .. code-block:: aimms